Cancer Detection (cont.)

-The patient's doctor may suggest a specialist for a second opinion.
+Your doctor may suggest a specialist for a second opinion.

 The Cancer Information Service, at 1-800-4-CANCER, can tell callers about treatment facilities, including cancer centers and other programs in their area supported by the National Cancer Institute.

-Patients can get the names of doctors from their local medical society, a nearby hospital, or a medical school.
+You can get the names of doctors from their local medical society, a nearby hospital, or a medical school.

 Preparing For Treatment

 When a person is diagnosed with cancer, shock and stress are natural reactions.
 These feelings may make it difficult to think of every question to ask the doctor.
 Patients may find it hard to remember everything the doctor says.
-The should not feel they need to ask all their questions or remember all the answers at one time.
+They should not feel they need to ask all their questions or remember all the answers at one time.
 They will have other chances for the doctor to explain things that are not clear and to ask for more information.